TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NTW-01.md

 Key differences between the 2 models in usage:
 - OSI has 7 layers and TCP/IP 5 layers.
 - OSI model is used more likely to be used for troubleshooting, it's a logical and conceptual model which defines network communication used by systems open to the inetner and communication with other systems.
-TCP/IP helps to detemind how a specific computer should be connected to the net and it's transmition.
+TCP/IP helps to determine how a specific computer should be connected to the net and it's transmition.